flutter/website/src/platform-integration/platform-adaptations.md

 ---
-title: Platform-specific behaviors and adaptations
+title: Automatic platform adaptations
 description: Learn more about Flutter's platform adaptiveness.
 ---

 ## Adaptation philosophy

-There are generally two cases of platform adaptiveness:
+In general, two cases of platform adaptiveness exist:

 1. Things that are behaviors of the OS environment (such as text editing and scrolling) and that